"Grandmother

 Maria (pronounced

-as if it was spelled Mariah) was born on July 22, 1844 to Samuel and
+as if it was spelled Mariah) was born on July 22, 1844 to Samuel Lewis

-Matilda Underwood.
-Her parents weren't Christians and therefore she
+and Matilda (Brittain) Underwood.
+Her parents weren't Christians and

-had no religious education until her parents joined the Disciple church
+therefore she had no religious education until her parents joined the

-in 1854.
-Her first loss occurred in 1855 when her father had gone out
+Disciple church in 1854.
+Her first loss occurred in 1857 when her father

-to the field to work but was carried back to the house with a severe
+went out to the field to work but was carried back to the house with

-case of sunstroke.
-Her mother was left with eight children and no support.
+a severe case of sunstroke.
+Her mother was left with eight children

-Her mother and all the children old enough had to work to support the
+and no support.
+Her mother and all the children old enough had to work

 When Maria was